Skip to content

 What Is a Network Node?

-A network node is any physical or virtual device that can send, receive, or forward data within a network.
-Each node has a unique network address β€” typically an IP address at the network layer and a MAC address at the data link layer β€” that identifies it within the network topology.
+A network node is any physical or virtual device that participates in data transmission — sending, receiving, or forwarding packets across a network.
+Each node has a unique network address for identification: an IP address at the network layer for routing decisions, and a MAC address at the data link layer for local forwarding.
+These two addresses serve different purposes at different layers, and understanding the distinction is foundational to debugging node-level failures correctly.

 from dataclasses import dataclass, field